jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 # Intro
-The purpose of this document is provide details about the project to replace the current flot based based on ycharts.com
+The purpose of this document is provide details about the project to replace the current flot based bar charts on ycharts.com

 # Goal
 Our goal is to replace the current bar charts, with a new, more flexible and functional charting stack that can: